jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

 [serialecho][serialecho] is a utility for testing *uarts*.

-### Ubuntu Packages
+### Ubuntu Workstation Setup

-I've been building systems with this layer using *Ubuntu 15.04* 64-bit workstations.
+I have been using *Ubuntu 15.04* 64-bit workstations to build these systems.

-You'll need at least the following packages installed
+You will need at least the following packages installed

     build-essential
     git